Chlorine is a popular pool sanitizer but also comes with health concerns. Fortunately, these natural pool chlorine alternatives work great!

 All pool cleaners do the same thing, destroy microbes that may make you sick.
 Here are some proven, and natural, pool chlorine alternatives you can use:

 Water passes through a tube with a UV light inside.
-The light then kills pathogens, leaving them to be trapped in the filter mechanism.
-A good UV filter can cost around $500, but will last a long time.
+The light then kills pathogens, trapping them in the filtering mechanism.
+A good UV filter can cost around $500 but will last a long time.
 (Find them here.)
-Some chlorine may still need to be used with UV filters.
+You may still need to use chlorine with some UV filters.

 Diatomaceous Earth (DE)

-DE used in the filter will help to fill tiny holes, making the filter work better on smaller debris.
+DE is a pool chlorine alternative that you can put in the filter to help fill tiny holes, making the filter work better on smaller debris.
 Normally pool filters capture larger particles, but DE helps with tiny pieces.
 (Find DE here.)

 Note: you can also use DE to get rid of ants naturally.

 Polyhexamethylene biguanide is better known as SoftSwim™ or Baquacil™.
-It uses a safe bacteria that kills pathogens in the water.
+It uses safe bacteria that kill pathogens in the water.
 It will invade cell walls causing them to burst.
 Then it wraps them in a gel, making them heavy, so they sink and get filtered out.
-This is one of the more expensive pool chlorine alternatives at around $800 for a 10,000 gallon pool for the summer.
+This is one of the more expensive pool chlorine alternatives at around $800 for a 10,000-gallon pool for the summer.
 (Find it here.)